Home Greek Translation Sidis FAQ

 a newspaper says.
 The burnout myth was a

 public misconception.
-The media here express
+The media here reiterate

 that misconception.